Indians get net savvy

 As prices of computers have reduced considerably and with the prices of broadband Internet also reducing with increased competition, small towns and smaller metros are also increasingly embracing the Internet, the study says.
 Smaller cities and towns have shown a whopping 142 percent year-on-year growth and now account for 25 percent of all Internet users.

-Predicting the future develop-ment, IMRB Technology Group Vice President and country manager Mohan Krishnan says, “The next round of growth will be driven by new and innovative applications like P2P, video-on-demand and online gaming.
+Predicting on the future development, IMRB Technology Group Vice President and country manager Mohan Krishnan says, “The next round of growth will be driven by new and innovative applications like P2P, video-on-demand and online gaming.
 The old favorites such as e-mail and chat will drive first time users to the medium.”

 The study says India is likely to have 40 million Internet users by March 2007.